AltPhilipp/Basel1_SportsCarRental/README.md

 https://app.visily.ai/projects/319f7cef-5aa7-4a63-bd4b-797c76e071ab/boards/863487

 ### Domain Design
-> 🚧: Provide a picture and describe your domain model; you may use an Entity-Relationship Model or UML class diagram.
-Both can be created in Visual Paradigm - we have an academic license for it.

 The `ch.fhnw.sportscarrental.data.domain` package contains the following domain objects/entities including getters and setters:

 The domain model for the Sportscar Rental system consists of the following entities: